naufaldi/naufaldi.xyz/src/data/services/service-1/index.md

 ---
 category: 'services'
-title: 'Web Design'
+title: 'Web Develop'
 icon: 'laptop-code'
-description: 'Mauris neque libero, aliquet vel mollis nec, euismod sed tellus.
-Mauris convallis dictum elit id volutpat.'
+description: 'Lets build some website to improve your product.
+Optimize, Responsive and great website for you'
 ---